dyfet/tycho_sipwitchqt/CONTRIBUTING.md

 In addition to merge requests, a few things are done directly on master.
 Tagging will typically happen from master, unless it is done for a hotfix patch release.
 The changelog and version updates in the sources will happen as a direct commit to master.
 Sometimes other packaging/release process issues will happen as direct commits on master as well.

+As this project is still in rather early development, I am still be doing a lot of things directly on master.
+I am going to try avoiding this soon to better stabilize the development process flow.

 Changelogs
 ==========